 Over the past few decades, Singapore has been one of the most popular destinations for international students to pursue a degree.
 There are a couple of reasons behind this, mostly due to its innovative higher education system, diversity in student and academic staff nationality, high living standards, networking opportunities for professional development, and so on.

 However, one essential factor to consider when choosing to study in Singapore for a degree program is, without a doubt, the cost of studying and living in the country.
-From tuition fees to the cost of accommodation, transportation, food, insurance, and many more expenses, it’s necessary for an applicant to have a general knowledge of what to expect from his or her spending while studying in Singapore.
+From tuition fees to the cost of accommodation, transportation, food, insurance, and many more expenses, an applicant must have a general knowledge of what to expect from his or her spending while studying in Singapore.
 In this article, we introduce you to the general cost of studying and living in Singapore as an international student, so keep reading to find out how you can prepare your budget before coming to Singapore.

 Costs of Studying in Singapore